 About Hope Seeds

 Hope Seeds is a small but committed seed company, with a dedication to local and sustainable agriculture since our beginning in 1993.
-Andrea Berry (that's me on the left!) runs this little but growing company as the owner and a grower, building on the original vision of founder Kim Edmondson of Keswick Ridge:
+This little but growing company officially became a co-operatively owned business in December 2015.
+We continue to build on the original vision of founder Kim Edmondson of Keswick Ridge:

 Passion for seed saving; commitment to sustainable agriculture; and securing local food systems for future generations.